necst-telescope/neclib/docs/tutorials/devices.md

 The abstract device should be implemented as follows:

-- Inherit `ABC` to provide consistent API throughout the models
+- Inherit from `ABC` to provide consistent API throughout the models
 - Methods should be decorated by `abstractmethod` or `final`
   - `abstractmethod` is for methods requires model-specific implementation
   - `final` is for methods that can model-independently used